 - Second National Conference on SRI Held at Lumut, Perak

 [June 15, 2013] The Second National Conference on System of Rice Intensification (2nd SRI 2013), which was held June 11-13, 2013 in Lumut, Perak, Malaysia, was co-organized by the Universiti Putra Jaya (UPM), Universiti Kebangsaan Malaysia (UKM), Southeast Asian Council for Food Security and Fair Trade (SEACON), Padiberas Nasional Berhad (BERNAS), and FELCRA.
 The event, which was entitled "SRI: An Untapped Potential for Food Security" included sharing of SRI knowledge and experiences, particularly from the SRI researchers and practitioners in Malaysia, and discussion of issues involved in positioning of SRI as an option to enhance rice security and food safety in the country.
 During the conference, the SRI-Mas Network announced that it now is formally registered with the Malaysian Government as a non-governmental organization.
-(For more Information see the conference brochure, the SRI Mas website or contact the conference secretariat.)
+(For more Information see the conference brochure, the SRI Mas website and the UPM News Portal press release.)

 Co-organizes Rice IPM Event at Universiti Kebangsaan Malaysia